russom/DSND-Capstone/Capstone_writeup.md

 After that I could actually move into the modeling phase.
 I approached that in two steps:

-* I initially trained and compared the results of a few of the classifiers available in Spark, using their default parameters, in order to identify those better resonding to the analyzed dataset;
+* I initially trained and compared the results of a few of the classifiers available in Spark, using their default parameters, in order to identify those with the better behaviour against the analyzed dataset;
 * Afterwards I moved on with an optimization phase in which I could provide a grid of options for some of the parameters and verify if/how changing them could lead to better results.

 ---